Tearsheet

 AI Analysis | Feedback

-Theresa E. Wagler, Executive Vice President and Chief Financial Officer
+Executive Vice President, Chief Financial Officer and Corporate Secretary

-Ms. Wagler has served as Executive Vice President, Chief Financial Officer, and Corporate Secretary of Steel Dynamics since May 2007.
-She joined Steel Dynamics in 1998 and has held various finance and accounting positions, including Chief Accounting Officer and Vice President and Corporate Controller.
-Before joining Steel Dynamics, Ms. Wagler was an Assistant Corporate Controller for Fort Wayne National Bank and a Certified Public Accountant with Ernst & Young LLP.
-She also serves as an independent director and chair of the audit committee of CF Industries Holdings, Inc., a public company.
+Theresa E. Wagler has served as Executive Vice President, Chief Financial Officer, and Corporate Secretary of Steel Dynamics since May 2007.
+She joined the company's corporate finance team in 1998, holding various finance and accounting positions, including Chief Accounting Officer and Vice President and Corporate Controller.
+Prior to joining Steel Dynamics, Ms. Wagler was a certified public accountant with Ernst & Young LLP.
+She also served as an Assistant Corporate Controller at Fort Wayne National Bank and an Auditor for National City Bank (Cleveland, Ohio).
+Ms. Wagler is also a director and chair of the audit committee of CF Industries Holdings, Inc., a public company.
+She graduated cum laude from Taylor University with a bachelor's degree in accounting and systems analysis.

-Mr. Graham was appointed Senior Vice President, Flat Roll Steel Group in October 2023.
-He has been with Steel Dynamics since 1994, holding various operational and leadership roles within both steel fabrication and steel operations, and was involved in the construction of the Butler Flat Roll and Structural and Rail steel mills.
-His previous roles include Senior Vice President, Long Products Steel Group, and Senior Vice President, Downstream Manufacturing and President of New Millennium Building Systems.
+Christopher A. Graham was appointed Senior Vice President, Flat Roll Steel Group in October 2023.
+He has been with Steel Dynamics since 1994, holding various operational and leadership roles within both steel fabrication and steel operations.
+Mr. Graham was part of the teams that constructed the Butler Flat Roll and Structural and Rail steel mills.
+His previous positions include Senior Vice President, Long Products Steel Group (since 2019) and Senior Vice President, Downstream Manufacturing and President of New Millennium Building Systems (2016-2019).
+He also served as President of New Millennium Building Systems at Steel Dynamics Inc. from May 2014 to February 2016.
+Mr. Graham holds a bachelor's degree in business management from Western Governors University and an MBA from the University of Saint Francis.

 AI Analysis | Feedback